tpietruszka/globality-black/README.md

 Usage
 -----

-There are two ways to use `globality-black`, via CLI, or importing the library.
-Next, we show some use cases leveraging those:
+There are two ways to use `globality-black`, via CLI, or importing the helpers in the library.
+Next, we show some typical use cases:

 ### CLI